greatcyan/bi-analytics-handbook/BI Developer Role.md

 ### Expertise in Snowflake and Microsoft's Azure platform:
 While I haven’t worked with Snowflake, I am familiar with Microsoft Azure, particularly with Azure Active Directory.
 My experience with Azure Active Directory has provided me with an understanding of Azure’s broader ecosystem.
 Although I haven’t yet had the opportunity to work with other Azure services or Snowflake, I am highly motivated to expand my knowledge in these areas.
 I am actively seeking resources and training to become proficient with Snowflake and other Azure services, and I am confident in my ability to quickly learn and adapt to new technologies.

+### Experience with Azure DevOps processes, including branching and deployment pipelines:
+While I don’t have direct experience with Azure DevOps, I have worked with deployment pipelines in Power BI Service, which has given me a good understanding of deployment workflows and version control principles.
+Although my exploration was limited due to the expiration of the Microsoft Fabric Trial, I am keen to develop my skills in Azure DevOps.
+I am actively seeking to familiarize myself with Azure DevOps processes, including branching and deployment pipelines, and I am confident in my ability to rapidly acquire the necessary skills.